IT professionals review data on a tablet inside a data center, discussing cybersecurity best practices for business.

 How to Prevent Cyber Attacks on Businesses

-Protect your growing business from current cyber security threats and potential attacks.
+Protect your business from cyber attacks by getting familiar with these common cyber security threats and risk management tips.

-For many businesses, cybersecurity was long an afterthought—a problem for the IT team.
-However, in recent years cybercrime has exploded in volume, sophistication and impact, forcing organizations to make security a priority or suffer the consequences.
-The average cost of a data breach for U.S. businesses is now $9.44 million—more than twice the global average, according to IBM Security.
+For many businesses, cybersecurity was a long afterthought - often left to be a problem for the IT team.
+However, in recent years, cybercrime has exploded in volume, sophistication and impact, forcing organizations to make security a priority or suffer the consequences.
+The average cost of a data breach for U.S. businesses is now $4.4 million, according to IBM Security.
 That number does not include the effect on employee productivity, the company’s reputation or potential lost profits.

 The cybersecurity problem increased during the rapid shift to remote and hybrid work environments, which introduced digital infrastructure with a myriad of potential access points for cybercriminals to infiltrate.
 By using stolen credentials or social engineering trickery, threat actors are often able to compromise security without having advanced technical abilities.
 Criminals can exploit both vulnerabilities in software and human behavior to hack web applications, export data, launch ransomware attacks and more, not only in your company but in vendors who have access to your systems.